microbus-io/fabric/docs/structure/connector.md

 * `service.go` defines the public interface of the `Connector`
 * `subscribe.go` deals with inbound message handling
 * `telemetry.go` supports distributed tracing with OpenTelemetry
-* `time.go` introduces tickers and a mockable clock to the microservice
+* `time.go` introduces tickers to the microservice